mamaorha/kotless/README.md

   and maintain one of them as active.
 * Implicit permissions granting &mdash; Kotless will be able to deduce permissions from AWS SDK function calls.
-* Events handlers support &mdash; Kotless will generate events subscriptions for properly annotated events handlers.
+* Additional event handlers support &mdash; Kotless will generate events subscriptions for other AWS event sources (currently SNS is supported).

 ## Examples